Adwait-Mahajan/Diabetes-Detection-using-Deep-Learning/README.md

 # Diabetic-Foot-Detection-using-Deep-Learning
 <br>
 <br>
-We use Deep Learning Algorithms such as Convolutional Neural Networks and Transfer Learning to predict Diabetic Foot.
+Used Deep Learning Algorithms such as Convolutional Neural Networks and Transfer Learning to predict Diabetic Foot.